-Power grids form the central element of the energy system and they suppose a key element to ensure an efficient energy transition.
+Electricity grids are the backbone of the energy system and a key element in ensuring an efficient energy transition.

 “Energy transition can not be implemented without important or in-depth transformations in the electric networks”

 THE ROLE OF SMART GRIDS IN THE DECARBONISATION AND SUSTAINABILITY OF THE ENERGY SYSTEM

 The energy transition focused on achieving a sustainable society is entering a new phase.
 The urgency of decarbonising the economy has driven important legislative and regulatory changes: the European Green Deal and the “Fit for 55” strategy aim to accelerate profound changes in the energy system and in industry, building or transport, among other sectors.